-What You Need to Know About IRS Hardship
+IRS Hardship: What You Need to Know

 The majority of American taxpayers receive a refund after filing their tax returns.
 The people who do not receive a refund, receive a bill for unpaid back taxes.
-While the IRS provides several options for paying back taxes, some taxpayers are simply unable to do so based on their current circumstance.
+While the IRS provides several options for paying back taxes, some taxpayers are simply unable to do so based on their current circumstances.
 If you owe back taxes and you are unable to pay due to your current economic situation, you may qualify for IRS Hardship status technically known as Currently-Non-Collectible Status.

 The Internal Revenue Service Policy 5-71 states the following on hardship status: